 Helen and the Masters: A Portrait of a California Mystic

 "A fascinating look at one family's history in the Delta, through flood, fire, earthquake and more," said one reader.
 "Compelling messages from Masters that I can apply to my life today," said another.
 This book blends a woman's biography, regional history, and an exploration of spiritualism and channeling.

 Born a wealthy, cultured daughter of an East Coast publisher, and raised with family guests such as Walt Whitman and Louis Comfort Tiffany, young Helen Ellsworth came West with her husband in 1905 to ranch in the Sacramento River Delta.
 While raising seven children and authoring a children's book, she began an unusual practice of automatic writing - what we might call channeling today - and communicating beyond the veil.
 For this, she nearly wound up institutionalized.
 Read an excerpt here.

 How real were the voices she channeled?
 Helen's "Masters" (entities who were much like school teachers of different subjects) helped her to heal from an incurable illness, and gave startlingly accurate business advice.
 Along with vivid descriptions of her life in turn-of-the-century Oakland, the Delta, and the Sierra Nevada, this book explores Helen's writing process and includes passages that she channeled.
-You can buy it in paperback on Amazon.com.
+You can buy the paperback on Amazon.com.

 The first of Helen's 23 great-grandchildren, I discovered her writings in my father's bookshelf when I was ten, and have felt a deep interest in her ever since.
-Helen and her husband Maurits van Loben Sels were heroes among their families and pillars of their Sacramento River Delta community; in fact, they helped to establish a church in Courtland.
+Helen and her husband Maurits van Loben Sels were heroes among their families and pillars of their Sacramento River Delta community; in fact, they helped to establish a Christian church in Courtland.
 This book, I hope, will serve to make their story even richer.